Skip to content

 Cons

-• It can be noisy down below, especially under power.
-Mind you, the idea is that you sail this boat most of the time and you could add noise insulation but there is a weight trade off.
+• The galley can be noisier down below, under power with those engines amidships.
+Mind you, the idea is that you sail this boat most of the time and you can beef up the noise insulation but there is a weight trade off.
+Also, remember, the engine position means that it is quieter than most boats in the aft cabins under power which is where you need it.
+Just sail!

 • The helm can feel exposed.
 The first 1495, “Hissy Fit” has no helm seats, but this is an option (with that weight trade off again).

-• The price can tick up into seven figures (and we are talking pounds sterling) once you have added all of the options.
+• The price will tick up well over seven figures (and we are talking pounds sterling) once you have added all of the options.
 But remember, this is a carbon racing cruiser.
-She´s high performance.
+She’s high performance.

-The look is powerful and muscular – she´s direct competition to Marsaudon Composites across the channel.
-Weighing in at only 5.5 tonnes light (!) at 48ft with a powerful sail plan (the SA/D ratio is an eye popping 31 and D/L is a frugal 58 putting this cat in the very light category), you can understand where all of that speed and acceleration comes from.
+The look is powerful and muscular – she’s stiff competition to ORC across the channel.
+Weighing in at only 7.7 tonnes light (!) at 48ft with a powerful sail plan (the SA/D ratio is an eye popping 31 and D/L is a frugal 64 putting this cat in the very light category), you can understand where all of that speed and acceleration comes from.

 The designer of these fast cats is Darren Newton – “Daz” to his mates, hence the name of the range : Dazcat.
 They are based in Millbrook, Cornwall.

-With those boards, she´s good upwind: sailing close hauled and tacking is fast as well with the self-tacking jib and direct steering mechanism.
+With those twin carbon boards, she’s good upwind: sailing close hauled and tacking is fast as well with the self-tacking jib and direct steering mechanism.

-She´s powered by Lombardini engines (the lightest make available) and a lot of work has gone into getting the weight in the centre of the boat to optimise the motion and the performance.
+She’s powered by Lombardini engines (the lightest make available) or 29HP Yanmars and a lot of work has gone into getting the weight in the centre of the boat to optimise the motion and the performance.
 So the engines, tanks and systems all sit amidships.
-This gives you a big advantage on the weight distribution, but it does mean that she is noisy under power.
-This is a throaty Aston Martin Vanquish rather than a Jaguar.
+This gives you a big advantage on the weight distribution.
+This is an Aston Martin rather than a Jaguar.

 Down Below